humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

     var second6bitNum = (first8bitNum & 3) << 4 | (second8bitNum >> 4);

 For the third 6-bit number, the process is almost exactly the same.
-This number is made up of the bits of the second and third 8-bit number, so there&#8217;s another process of bitwise AND and shifting that takes place.
+This number is made up of the bits of the second and third 8-bit number, so there's another process of bitwise AND and shifting that takes place.
 This time, you need the four least significant bits of the second 8-bit number and the two most significant bits of the third 8-bit number.
 Once again, the least significant bits of the 6-bit number are easiest, as you just right shift the third 8-bit number by six bits.
 To get the four most significant bits of the 6-bit number, perform a bitwise AND with 15 (binary 00001111, hex 0F), which zeros out the most significant four bits, then left shift the result over by two spots to allow room for two more bits:

     var third6bitNum = (second8bitNum & 0x0f) << 2 | (third8bitNum >> 6);